t8js/sdk-factory/README.md

 let firstUser = await api.users.getInfo({ params: { id: userList[0].id } });
 ```

-For API methods controlled only with query parameters, there is also a shorthand option: the `getQueryEntry()` method, returning aliases accepting only query parameters, without the need to nest them into the `query` key.
+For API methods controlled only with query parameters without path placeholders, there's another shorthand method: `getQueryEntry()`.
+It can be used similarly to `getEntry()` above, but the returned methods will only accept query parameters without the need to nest them into the `query` key.

 ## Custom request handler